colelavallee/colelavallee.io/content/about.md

 ### Hey there, I'm Cole :wave:

-I've worked in IT for over a decade in various roles from desktop support, sysadmin, management, and currently as security engineer with a focus on cloud.
+I've worked in IT for over a decade in various roles from desktop support, sysadmin, infosec, management, and currently as Solutions Architect.

 ### I :heart_eyes: Automation & Security